 See in Glossary that approximates the walkable surfaces of the level.

-In Unity, NavMesh generation is handled from the Navigation window (menu: Window > Navigation).
+In Unity, NavMesh generation is handled from the Navigation window (menu: Window > AI > Navigation).

 Building a NavMesh for your sceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info